 Nexus Community Partners is a community-building intermediary whose mission is to “build more engaged and powerful communities of color by supporting community-building initiatives and foster social and human capital.”
 Nexus addresses the deep isolation within communities of color and Indigenous communities caused by personal, institutional and structural racism by promoting an equity centered engagement model; supporting the development of leaders; democratizing wealth; and by reclaiming culture as an asset.

 We are seeking an energetic and creative individual to fill the role of Program Manager for Nexus’ Worker Ownership Initiative (WOI).
-This is a great opportunity for a social entrepreneur, with a track record of success, to broaden access to entrepreneurship and business-ownership across the Twin Cities.
-We are looking for a leader with experience in business administration, finance, and/or law.
+This is a great opportunity for a social entrepreneur to help broaden access to business-ownership in BIPOC communities across the Twin Cities.
+We are looking for an experienced leader with skills in business administration, finance, and/or law.

 The WOI is a bold effort to promote worker cooperatives through the conversion of privately-owned businesses to worker ownership.
 The Initiative builds community wealth, grows the region’s economy and encourages workplace democracy by implementing strategies in 7 key areas: